Dev-hwang/flutter_foreground_task/README.md

 @override
 Widget build(BuildContext context) {
   return MaterialApp(
-    // A widget used when you want to start a foreground task when trying to minimize or close the app.
+    // A widget to start the foreground service when the app is minimized or closed.
-    // Declare on top of the [Scaffold] widget.
+    // This widget must be declared above the [Scaffold] widget.
     home: WillStartForegroundTask(
       onWillStart: () {
-        // Please return whether to start the foreground task. return true;
+        // Return whether to start the foreground service. return true;
       },
       androidNotificationOptions: AndroidNotificationOptions(
         channelId: 'notification_channel_id',
         channelName: 'Foreground Notification',
-        channelDescription: 'This notification appears when a foreground task is running.',
+        channelDescription: 'This notification appears when the foreground service is running.',
         channelImportance: NotificationChannelImportance.LOW,
         priority: NotificationPriority.LOW,
         iconData: NotificationIconData(